-Haematuria means there is blood in the urine (wee).
-Normally there is no blood in the urine.
+Haematuria means that there is blood in the urine (wee).

 Often, children with haematuria have no symptoms.
 If there is a lot of blood, the urine may be red or dark brown.
-In most children, haematuria is not serious.
-In some children, it is a sign that there is a problem with their kidneys and these children may need special treatment.
+In most children, haematuria is transient (temporary) not serious.
+However, in some children it is a sign that there is a problem with their kidneys which may need special treatment.

 There are two types of haematuria.

-• Macroscopic haematuria – also called visible haematuria or gross haematuria.
+• Macroscopic haematuria – also called visible haematuria.
 This means that the blood can be seen in the urine.
-The urine is coloured red or dark brown (like a cola drink).
+The urine is red or dark brown (like a cola drink).

 • Microscopic haematuria – also called non-visible haematuria.
-This means that the blood cannot be seen in the urine.
-It can be found by a urine test.
+There is only a small amount of blood in the urine so it cannot be seen but can be found by a urine test.

 How common is haematuria?